UK grants asylum to Palestinian citizen of Israel in ‘seismic’ U-turn

 Displaced Syrians keep keys to their homes, like Palestinian refugees

-Hasan’s lawyers told an immigration tribunal that he faced an “enhanced risk of persecution” should he travel back to Israel, given Palestinian ethnicity, Muslim faith, anti-Zionist beliefs, and history of pro-Palestinian activism in the UK.
+Hasan’s lawyers told an immigration tribunal that he faced an “enhanced risk of persecution” in Israel, given his Palestinian ethnicity, Muslim faith, anti-Zionist beliefs, and history of pro-Palestinian activism in the UK.

-Hasan, who has lived in the UK for most of his life – more than 20 years according to his lawyers – first sought asylum in 2019.
+Hasan, who has lived in the UK for most of his life – more than 20 years according to his lawyers, first sought asylum in 2019.

-The decision for his case was initially delayed, likely by the coronavirus pandemic and successive lockdowns, according to his lawyers.
+The decision for his case was initially delayed, likely by the coronavirus pandemic and successive lockdowns, his lawyers said.

 In 2022, the Home Office rejected Hasan’s claim, denying he faced the risk of persecution in Israel.

 Hasan’s legal team appealed with updated evidence submitted after October 7.
-On Monday, the Home Office overturned its earlier decision after reviewing the evidence.
+On Monday, the Home Office overturned its earlier decision after reviewing the case.

 Speaking through his lawyers, Hasan told Al Jazeera he felt “relieved” having struggled with depression and restrictions under UK law that prohibits asylum seekers from working, even voluntarily.